dbmcclain/Astronomy/README.md

 **arcsec** _arcsecs => ang_
 - 60 arcsec = 1 arcmin.
 - 1 arcsec ≈ the angular size of an American quarter dollar coin, viewed from a distance of 3.25 miles.
 - Our MMT Telescope could point and track to an accuracy of 0.1 arcsec. (ca. 1980) I.e., the coin at 32 miles.
+It had to, because our field of view was often only 15 arcsec wide.

 **mas** _mas => ang_
 - 1,000 mas = 1 arcsec.